 Final Thoughts on Freezing Fruit

 So now you know how to freeze fruit!
 It really is simple when you know what to do.
-Just wash and dry your fruit, cut it how you like, spread it out in a single layer on a baking sheet, freeze for a few hours, and then transfer to a freezer-safe bag for storage.
+Just wash and dry your fruit, cut it how you like, spread it out in a single layer on a baking sheet lined with a silicone baking mat, freeze for a few hours, and then transfer to a freezer-safe bag for storage.
 Easy peasy, right?

 Other Healthy Kitchen Articles You May Enjoy